Big Mess (Danny Elfman album): Bigger. Messier.

 On December 8, these remixes, alongside others, were announced to feature in a deluxe box set of the album.
 A standalone release was not announced at this time.

 On June 29, 2022, the remix album Bigger.
 Messier. was announced for release on August 12.
 The album would feature most of the remixes contained in the "Deluxe" box set, alongside new ones.
-In promotion of the announcement, a new remix of "Kick Me" featuring a spoken-word performance by Iggy Pop was released.
+In promotion of the announcement, a new remix of "Kick Me" featuring a spoken-word performance by Iggy Pop was released, with an official video created by Carrie Chen and Berit Gwendolyn Gilma.
 The album was later expanded with a deluxe edition (stylized as Bigger.
 Messier.
 (Deluxe.)) released to music streaming services on November 18, 2022.
 This edition would add the remixes previously exclusive to the "Deluxe" box set of the original album, alongside one new track, a remix of "Sorry" by Ghostemane.
 The outreaches for the remixes were curated by bassist Stu Brooks and Elfmans's Creative Director Berit Gilma.